LAL/trackml-library/README.md

 ```

 The dataset path can be the path to a directory or to a zip file containing the
-events csv files.
+events `.csv` files.
 Each event is lazily loaded during the iteration.
-Options are
+Options
-available to read only a subset of available events or only read selected parts,
+are available to read only a subset of available events or only read selected
-e.g. only hits or only particles.
+parts, e.g. only hits or only particles.

 To generate a random test submission from truth information and compute the
 expected score: